 We are committed to maximising the accessibility of our events and resources.
 It is important to us that we are known to provide a courteous, friendly, professional and non-discriminatory service and are continually working to ensure that all our staff, Board members, partners, volunteers, performers and audience members treat each other and are treated with respect.
 The StAnza team endeavour to demonstrate our values at all times.

 We aim to proactively challenge oppression in everything we do.
-Our venues and events should be inclusive and supportive spaces for all, in particular for people of colour, women (trans, intersex and cis) and all nonbinary, agender and gender variant people.
+Our venues and events should be inclusive and supportive spaces for all, in particular for people of colour, those with disabilities, women (trans, intersex and cis) and all nonbinary, agender and gender variant people.
 Self-definition is at the sole discretion of each individual.

 We define the following as abusive behaviours which are not tolerated in our venues or at events: